-While managers of remote teams do exactly the same things in-office managers do, managing employees who work from home takes intentional planning, strategic thinking, and a lot of practice.
+While managers of remote teams do exactly the same things in-office managers do, remote worker management takes intentional planning, strategic thinking, and a lot of practice.

 Challenges of managing a remote team

 Remote work is vastly different from the typical work structure.
-While there are many big benefits, it also introduces new and unique challenges for managers.
+While there are many big benefits, it also introduces new and unique challenges for remote worker managers.

 1. Incorrect communication practices

 Both traditional and remote working teams can have communication problems–but the reasons behind the lack of communication can be vastly different for both of them.

 In the case of remote teams, if managers are not quick and concise in their communication, it can end up confusing team members and directly affecting their work.